Redis monitoring

 Valuable Redis metrics are displayed on each Redis process page within an intuitive infographic.

-The ratio of memory used by the operating system compared to the amount of memory allocated by Redis.- Less than
+The ratio of memory used by the operating system compared to the amount of memory allocated by Redis.

-indicates that Redis requires more memory than is available on the system and is forced to use swap memory resources. - Slightly more than
+• Less than 1.0 indicates that Redis requires more memory than is available on the system and is forced to use swap memory resources.

-) is a healthy fragmentation ratio.
-Fragmentation is taking place and this Redis instance is consuming more physical memory than has been requested, but fragmentation is not excessive. - Greater than
+• Slightly more than 1.0 (but not exceeding 1.5) is a healthy fragmentation ratio.
+Fragmentation is taking place and this Redis instance is consuming more physical memory than has been requested, but fragmentation is not excessive.

 Additional Redis process metrics charts